Will CBD Show Up On a Drug Test?

 Participants consumed their daily dose for 10 days before drug testing.
 At the highest dose of 0.6 mg the highest measured THC-COOH concentration in urine was 5.2 ng/mL, which is nowhere near the 50ng/ml that might fail a drug test.

-However, patients who are taking doses in excess 1,000 mg/day (as is often the case with people who are trying to prevent epileptic seizures) may well exceed these standards and fail a drug test anyway.
+However, patients who are taking doses in excess 1,000 mg/day (as is often the case with people who are trying to prevent epileptic seizures or for pain management) may well exceed these standards and fail a drug test anyway.

 In this case it would be what’s known as a “false positive.”